Pyt-logo

 1. Lascaux Caves, France

 The Lascaux Cave in France is a treasured gem for archaeologists all over the world.
-The cave system holds pre-historic paintings that date way back to at least 17,300 years ago.
-The set of Paleolithic paintings that seems hauntingly striking hangs over the wall.
+The cave system holds prehistoric paintings that date back to at least 17,300 years.
+The set of Palaeolithic paintings that seems hauntingly striking hangs over the wall.
 These paintings have animals such as cattle, stags, bison and much more on it.
-Unfortunately, the cave is sealed to the common public following 1963.
+Unfortunately, the cave was sealed to the general public following 1963.
 Because archaeologists concluded that human proximity might ruin the ancient work of art.

 France Tour Package Starting @ ₹58,956

 As per the name, Snake island is an island in Brazil packed with thousands of poisonous snakes.
 No humans even dares to risk their lives stepping on Snake Island.
-So much so and it is even got the reputation as the most forbidden places in the world not only in Brazil.
+So much so, and it has even got the reputation as the most forbidden place in the world, not only in Brazil.
 Moreover, it is so deadly that the government has announced that it is prohibited by law to step onto the island.
 It is calculated that there are nearly 4,000 golden lanceheads crawling about on the island.
 These are the most poisonous serpents known on Earth.

 Q: What does forbidden places mean?